pbrdmn/brd.mn/src/articles/mentors/index.md

 ## Conclusion

-For me, the opportunity to work with a knowledgable and experience mentor meant I had the tools to understand my skills and gaps in my current role and could quickly adjust my behaviour to better support the team I was in.
+For me, the opportunity to work with a knowledgable and experience mentor meant I had the tools to understand the limits of my skills and the gaps in my current role.
+I could see how to quickly adjust my behaviour to better support the team I was in.

-I was also able to see further ahead in my career and begin gaining knowledge and developing on skills which would support my transition from one role to the next.
+I was also able to see further ahead in my career and begin gaining knowledge and developing the skills which would support my transition from one role to the next.
+In preparing myself for those next steps, the challenges I faced did not seem so insurmountable as they once would have.

+With a mentor to meet with I could ask that question.

+> "What do I need to learn next?"

 ---